The latest PR news from PRovoke Media, previously known as the Holmes Report.

 Content from PRovoke Media's premium partners.

 PRovoke Media's editorial series published in collaboration with partners.

-Hot Paper Lantern (Independent)
+Winner: Hot Paper Lantern (Independent)

-Last September, Peppercomm co-founder and CEO Ed Moed left the agency after 24 years to start a new venture — an affiliate agency called Hot Paper Lantern — with Ted Birkhahn, a 20-year Peppercomm vet who most recently served as president.
+In September, 2018, Peppercomm co-founder and CEO Ed Moed left the agency after 24 years to start a new venture — an affiliate agency called Hot Paper Lantern — with Ted Birkhahn, a 20-year Peppercomm vet who had most recently served as president.
 The idea: launch a thoroughly modern agency designed to help brands thrive in a digital economic.
 The opportunity: be a well-rounded client partner with a model that integrates strategy, technology, communications and culture – all with the goal of creating, telling and measuring the impact of brands’ stories.

 Brand marketing and communications is at the heart of HPL, whose ultimate goal is to help clients craft compelling messages, design the best experiences and tell their stories through the channels that have the greatest impact on their audiences.
 The agency, however, goes beyond those core competencies to shepherd brands in the throes of change.
 The firm provides business consulting, working closely with clients to further their understanding of the intersection of business and brand transformation.
 When it comes to technology, HPL uses tools to unlock new ideas, drive innovation and deliver results.